-On June, 26, 2015, the Supreme Court legalized gay marriage, and the world erupted in celebration of gay rights.
+On June, 26, 2015, the Supreme Court legalized gay marriage, and the world erupted in joy to celebrate gay rights.
 Rainbow flags flew with pride, the White House lit up in rainbow colors, and millions of Facebook users commemorated the occasion by adding a rainbow to their profile pictures.
-In the midst of the euphoria, there was not one mention of Vito Russo that I remember.
-That is akin to Americans forgetting Martin Luther King, Jr. while appreciating what the Civil Rights Movement has achieved for African Americans.
+However, in the midst of the euphoria, there was not one mention of Vito Russo that I remember.
+That is akin to Americans forgetting Martin Luther King, Jr. while appreciating what the Civil Rights Movement has achieved for African-Americans.

 Russo was born in the 1940’s and grew up in New York City and New Jersey.
-As a child, he was surrounded by boys playing stick ball in the alleyway, but he, himself, never felt compelled to join them.
+As a child, he was surrounded by boys playing stick ball in the alleyway, but he never felt compelled to join them.
 It was a lonely childhood because he knew something was different about him from other boys.
-Film provided an escape from those confusing emotions.
+Watching movies provided an escape from those confusing emotions.

-Like a good Catholic, Vito went to confession many times to ask for absolution after having sex with a man.
+A good Catholic, Vito went to confession many times to ask for absolution after having sex with a man (Schwartz, 2011, p.38),

 And of course, (the priest) recognized my voice because, you know, every week he was hearing me say this, so he says finally, ‘Look, enough is enough!
-Next time I’m not giving you absolution’ (Ibid., p.38).
+Next time I’m not giving you absolution’.

 Cabaret Nights and Firehouse Flick

 Russo began to embrace his homosexual nature and proceeded to encourage others to do the same.
-He reached out to other gay men through his passions for theater and film in “Cabaret Nights” and “Firehouse Flick.”
+He reached out to gay men through his passion for theater and film in “Cabaret Nights” and “Firehouse Flick.”

 Cabaret Nights was an instant success since it guaranteed entertainment from talented gay men and gave performers an outlet to express their talents, thoughts, and feelings in a safe place.
-Through Firehouse Flick, Russo had the opportunity to network with gay men by gathering in an old firehouse to watch movies.
-This allowed good camaraderie and total acceptance from their fellow man, something they did not have in mainstream society where they were openly shunned at places of employment and multi-tenant complexes.
+Through Firehouse Flick, Russo networked with gay men by gathering in an old firehouse to watch movies.
+This allowed good camaraderie and total acceptance from their fellow-man, something they did not have in mainstream society where they were openly shunned at places of employment and multi-tenant complexes.

 Sadly, in 1990, Russo’s life was cut short by the big AIDS monster.
-Though he did not get to pursue gay activism for as many years as he would have liked, others were more than willing to pick up the torch and carry on through the 1990’s and beyond.
-There is no question progress has been made in all areas.
+Though he did not get to pursue gay activism for as many years as he had hoped, others were more than willing to pick up the torch and carry on through the 1990’s and beyond.
+There is no question that progress has been made in all areas.